MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/migrate-best-practices-costs.md

 Azure provides a REST API that has access to your tenant billing information.
 You can use the Budgets API to integrate external systems and workflows that are triggered by metrics that you build from the API data.
 You can pull usage and resource data into your preferred data analysis tools.
 You can integrate the Budgets API with Azure Logic Apps and runbooks.

 The Azure Resource Usage and RateCard APIs can help you accurately predict and manage your costs.
-The APIs are implemented as a resource provider, and are included in the APIs exposed by the Azure Resource Manager.
+The APIs are implemented as a resource provider and are included in the APIs exposed by the Azure Resource Manager.

 **Learn more:**